 Around town, there is more kayaking, bike riding, canoeing, beautiful beaches, boating, events (we stopped by the Sawdust Festival), restaurants, shopping, gondola rides (and maybe a little impromptu dock diving).
 If you are looking for some fun in the sun – there is no shortage here.

 No RV?
 No problem!
 There is an RV rental office onsite and will deliver the RV right to your spot so it is waiting for you with the A/C on when you arrive.
 The price of renting the RV is comparable to the price of their beachfront cottages.
+And if you get a real hankering for a real hotel in South County, try the Marriott Newport Coast Villas, or a bit further south at the Surf and Sand in Laguna or the Laguna Cliffs Marriott in Dana Point.

 With the exception of a select few, the RV spots were small – so hold your breath as you’re backing in that baby!
 Aside from the beachfront spots – the rest of the place looked kind of like a parking lot.
 No greenery or trees to speak of beyond the front row.
 Now, the fact that you are steps from the ocean and all those activities is still fantastic, but there is no hanging out in your spot enjoying the view unless you are going to spring for the beachfront.